The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 I work too hard to listen to these guys complain about cleaning up their own mess.

-Let me tell you some more and more people are not buying it.
+More and more people are not buying it.

-His approval number in um Rasmussen.
+His approval number in Rasmussen.

-Oh no, Fox.
+Oh, no, Fox.

-The Fox opinion dynamics poll yesterday, 49% approval.
+The Fox Opinion Dynamics poll yesterday, 49% approval.

 They're doing everything they can to keep him there.

-The Rasmussen index, he's minus eleven.
+The Rasmussen index, he's minus 11.

-It's it's a disaster out.
+It's a disaster out.

 That's why they're trying to hustle all this stuff in there and get it done before the elections a year from now.